 In addition to satisfying the requirements under our Bylaws, if a shareholder intends to comply with the universal proxy rules (once effective) and to solicit proxies in support of director nominees other than the Company's nominees, the shareholder must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act, which notice must be postmarked or transmitted electronically to us at our principal executive offices no later than 60 calendar days prior to the one-year anniversary date of the annual meeting (for the 2023 Annual Meeting of Shareholders, no later than March 6, 2023).
-If the date of the 2023 Annual Meeting of Shareholders is changed by more than 30 calendar days from such anniversary date, however, then the shareholder must provide notice by the later of 60 calendar days prior to the date of the 2023 Annual Meeting of Shareholders and the 10th calendar day following the date on which public announcement of the date of the 2023 Annual Meeting of Shareholders is first made.
+If the date of the 2023 Annual Meeting of Shareholder must provide notice by the later of 60 calendar days prior to the date of the 2023 Annual Meeting of Shareholders and the 10th calendar day following the date on which public announcement of the date of the 2023 Annual Meeting of Shareholders is first made.